TheSkyler-Dev/Yeen/Doc/Jinx_Documentation.md

 ```

 ## Basic I/O
 `Jinx` handles input and output similarly to other languages, but with its own syntax.
-It uses `tell` for output and `readln` for input, which supports input prompts enclosed in double or single quotes.
+It uses the standard `tell()` function for output and `readln()` function for input, which supports input prompts enclosed in double or single quotes within the parentheses.

 ```Jinx
 dec myVar->str = "default"